John Martino (actor)

-Johnny Martino (born May 5, 1937) is an actor who was born and raised in Brooklyn, New York.
+Johnny Martino (born May 5, 1937) is an American actor who was born and raised in Brooklyn, New York.
 He played the foot-soldier Paulie Gatto in the American crime film The Godfather.

 Martino began his acting career in a play titled Hat Full of Rain.
 He then went on to act in a single episode of the 1960s CBS television show, The Wild Wild West.